 Under each 10-minute segment, you’ll see an activity bar:

 Calculating Activity Levels

-- For every second in one minute, we label the user as active or inactive.
+- For every second, we label the user as active or inactive.
 A mouse movement or keyboard stroke = active.
 No keyboard or mouse = inactive.

 - We add all of these numbers up and give a total % of activity for that 10-minute segment using this equation: Active seconds / 600 = activity rate %